Get-Into-Web3/6-days-of-solidity/README.md

 ### Tokens on Ethereum
 A token on Ethereum is basically just a smart contract that follows some common rules — namely it implements a standard set of functions that all other token contracts share

-ERC20 - Ethereum Request for Comment 20
+`ERC20 - Ethereum Request for Comment 20`
 Since all ERC20 tokens share the same set of functions with the same names, they can all be interacted with in the same ways.

-An ERC20 token contract keeps track of fungible tokens: any one token is exactly equal to any other token; no tokens have special rights or behavior associated with them.
+An ERC20 token contract keeps track of `fungible tokens`: any one token is exactly equal to any other token; no tokens have special rights or behavior associated with them.
 This makes ERC20 tokens useful for things like a medium of exchange currency, voting rights, staking, and more.

 ### ERC721 Standard, Multiple Inheritance
 You can make a fungible token using ERC20, but what if not all tokens are alike?
-This comes up in situations like real estate or collectibles, where some items are valued more than others, due to their usefulness, rarity, etc. ERC721 is a standard for representing ownership of non-fungible tokens, that is, where each token is unique.
+This comes up in situations like real estate or collectibles, where some items are valued more than others, due to their usefulness, rarity, etc. ERC721 is a standard for representing ownership of `non-fungible` tokens, that is, where each token is unique.

 ERC721 is a more complex standard than ERC20, with multiple optional extensions, and is split across a number of contracts.